AngleProtocol/angle-docs/governance/veANGLE/boost.md

 Note that as the quantity of veANGLE owned by LPs on a pool increase, the amount of rewards received by non-veANGLE holders decreases, as they represent a smaller share of the liquidity.
 {% endhint %}

+{% hint style="info" %}
+Boosts will not apply for users taking part in Angle Perpetual contracts.
+{% endhint %}

 ### Details

 #### Understanding the formula